 Part of the IB Diploma subject group 6, the arts, Film SL develops students’ skills so that they become adept in interpreting and making film texts.

-Through the analysis of film texts and exercises in film-making, the course explores film history, theory and socio-economic background.
+Through the analysis of film texts and exercises in film-making, the course explores film history and theory.
 It also develops students’ critical abilities, enabling them to appreciate the variety of cultural and historical perspectives in film.

 What is different in taking Film SL online?